angelo-martinovic/bmm/README.rst

  * images/  contains .jpg images that will be parsed with the learned grammar.
  * groundTruth/  contains .txt files in the same format as labels/, containing ground-truth labeling for grammar-based parsing.

+The training-validation-evaluation split should be defined in testRig/fold{n}.txt.

 Running the program
 ----------------------------------------